 So I'm gonna kill Santa Claus

-When I hear those reindeer paws
+When I hear those reindeer pause

 I'm gonna break the law